 You may also want to know about the origin of the Haciendas

-Hacienda Sac Chich
+2. Hacienda Sac Chich

-Although the merit goes to the world-famous and pluri-awarded architect Salvador Reyes Rios, there is no doubt that the owners’ creativity and personality has a lot to do with the charming touches and homey feeling you get when you step into this best kept secret property.
+Although the merit goes to the world-famous and pluri-awarded architect Salvador Reyes Rios, there is no doubt that the owners’ creativity and personality have a lot to do with the charming touches and homey feeling you get when you step into this best-kept secret property.

 It’s just surreal.
-When you arrive in the central area, the first thing that you notice would be how the old hacienda feeling and the new modern additions and touches combine harmoniously together, creating a dreamlike atmosphere of elegance and coziness.
+When you arrive in the central area, the first thing that you notice would be how the old hacienda feels and the new modern additions and touches combine harmoniously together, creating a dreamlike atmosphere of elegance and coziness.

-More than a resort is your private home, as it is preferably rented by large groups or family or as a wedding destination for the property’s logistics.
+More than a resort is your private home, as it is preferably rented by large groups or families or as a wedding destination for the property’s logistics.

 Entering the contemporary house takes you to a different world.
 Surrounded by water lily reflecting ponds, the so-called Casa Sisal is made of hardwoods, limestone, and an elegant and minimalist finish by the ancient Mayan technique called chukum.

 However, what we found there totally exceeded our expectations.
 I had always dreamed of spending a weekend in one of the ever-popular luxury haciendas, and it finally happened – well, I made it happen with some friends!

 Read more about Hacienda Temozon

-Hacienda Santa Rosa
+4. Hacienda Santa Rosa

 Situated at an hour’s drive from Merida on the way to Campeche, this beauty is much smaller and more intimate than the sister properties, with only 11 guest rooms, furnished with the most delicate local art with great attention to details and comfort.

 As you can imagine, service is impeccable and very personalized so that every guest can enjoy their privacy and, at the same time, be looked after by genuine Mexican attention and care.

-Hacienda San Francisco de Tzacalha
+5. Hacienda San Francisco de Tzacalha

 Individually owned, a huge estate, in the town of San Francisco, in northeast Yucatan, another beautiful example of how the past can be brought to life in the most magnificent ways.

 The original hacienda actually was including the entire territory of what is now the town of San Francisco, until the land was expropriated by the Mexican government, and given back to the peasants.

-I had the pleasure to meet the owner Mr. Richard Nichols who, together with his wife, bought the old property a few years ago and restored it with much love and passion and made it a great location today.
+I had the pleasure to meet the owner Mr. Richard Nichols who, together with his wife, bought the old property a few years ago and restored it with much love and passion, and made it a great location today.

 Quoting Mr. Nichols, “It is a live creature that requires constant care and interaction plus it catalyzes within you, as an inhabitant, constant creativity and activity.
 It needs feeding, taking care of, and cuddling”.

 And this is what they did to restore it and transform the historic building’s old walls into the magic place you will see as you walk around the property.

 Or, if you wish to have your piece of paradise to get away from the hustle and bustle of city life, you can rent a suite or a full apartment with a private chef.

-Nestled in the silence and tranquillity of Merida’s outskirts, the boutique hotel hacienda Ticum offers 13 lovely bedrooms, from the fancier and more sophisticated suites to the simpler and yet finely decorated ripios.
+Nestled in the silence and tranquillity of Merida’s outskirts, the boutique hotel hacienda Ticum offers 13 lovely bedrooms, from the fancier and more sophisticated suites to the simpler yet finely decorated ripios.

-There is also a lovely patio closed to the smaller pool where to sip your cocktail or coffee’ while enjoying the sound of silence in this magic atmosphere.
+There is also a lovely patio close to the smaller pool where to sip your cocktail or coffee while enjoying the sound of silence in this magic atmosphere.

-The hacienda is also strategically located close to the Mayan archaeological site of Ake’, 30 minutes from Merida’s city, which makes an interesting visit off the beaten path in Yucatan.
+The hacienda is also strategically located close to the Mayan archaeological site of Ake’, 30 minutes from Merida’s city, which makes it an interesting visit off the beaten path in Yucatan.

 Among the Yucatan haciendas, Viva Sotuta de Peon is one of the most unique although not the most luxurious.
 It is in fact the only fully operational hacienda Henequenera of all Yucatan.

 You will also have the opportunity to see the old machinery that has been fixed and brought back to life, the old main house, where the original owners used to live and is now a museum, a Mayan home, and last but not least, a real cenote, another symbol of the region that has been discovered within the property and now available for the guest to experience.

 The old trucks will carry you around pulled by mules, the way it used to be in ancient times.

 The tours take place at 10 am or at 3 pm.
 It is necessary to make your reservation.
 If you wish to stay for the night you will not be disappointed.

 You will enjoy the comfort of the nicely decorated rooms, scattering around the immaculate gardens, the huge pool, and two restaurants that offer a sophisticated combination of fine dining and traditional dishes to conquer the finest palate.

 More Luxury Haciendas in the Yucatan Peninsula

 It has been rescued from the rage of time and transformed into a fine dining restaurant showcasing the best of the Yucatecan cuisine.

 You can also make an exciting stop at the museum at the entrance, where you can browse through the stunning works made out of the Henequen and meet a local artisan who will show you how they are mastering this traditional craft.

 To get there, you need to take the Carretera Merida Uxmal and look for Abala at km 176.5.
-You could also make your reservation through their website Bon Apetit!
+You could also make your reservation through their website.

-Yaxcopoil is considered one of the largest and most important haciendas who reached its apogee during the boom years of the henequen cultivation and was as well destroyed with the political and economic changes, which reduced it to only less than 3% of the original size.
-You will not believe it as it is already quite a large property.
+Yaxcopoil is considered one of the largest and most important haciendas that reached its apogee during the boom years of the henequen cultivation and was as well destroyed by the political and economic changes, which reduced it to only less than 3% of its original size

 Nowadays, the hacienda is conserved and open to the public as a museum where it is possible to admire some pieces of the original furniture, the main house, and the beautiful extensive gardens and don’t forget to look at the tiles, still original and one of the landmarks of the splendor of those times.